 One’s sensitivity to the smell of leather varies from person to person.
 Some people are bothered by the smell while others greatly appreciate the smell of natural leather.

 In most cases, the smell of leather should not be considered a defect nor a problem.
-In fact, the smell is considered normal for certain types of leathers.
-With this, some smell of leather is difficult to prevent.
+In fact, the smell is considered normal for certain types of leathers and in most cases difficult to prevent.

-If you are someone who doesn’t fancy the smell of leather, not to worry, because this smell will fade over time.
+If you are someone who doesn’t fancy the smell of leather, don’t worry, because this smell will fade over time.